influxdata/docs-v2/content/influxdb/v2.1/process-data/get-started.md

 ## Process or transform your data

-The purpose of tasks is to automatically process or transform data in some way at regular intervals.
+Tasks automatically process or transform data in some way at regular intervals.
 Data processing can include operations such as downsampling data, detecting anomalies, sending notifications, and more.